Pachysentis: Species

 P. canicola was found infesting the red fox (Vulpes vulpes) in Bushehr, Bushehr Province, Iran, the golden jackal (Canis aureus) also in Iran, captive maned wolves (Chrysocyon brachyurus) in a zoo in Texas, and the striped skunk (Mephitis mephitis) found nearby.
-It was also found infesting the western diamondback rattlesnake (Crotalus atrox).
+An invasive P. canicola is also responsible for the decline in the indigenous Sao Miguel island fox (Urocyon littoralis) population of Sao Miguel Island detected in 69% of 40 the necropsied foxes.
+It was also found infesting the western diamondback rattlesnake (Crotalus atrox), a Paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction).
 It is the type species of the genus Pachysentis.
 The species name canicola is derived from the Latin word for canine which is the type of creature (family Canidae) that this species infests.